 The Legend shows which components are included within the selected Composite View.
-The Legend is displayed on your screen by default.
-You can hide it at any time by de-selecting Show Legend in the Gear Menu at the top right of your screen.
+Components are sorted by increasing emission wavelength unless acquired with the PhenoCycler platform, in which case components are sorted alphabetically.
+The Legend is displayed on the screen by default.
+Hide it at any time by deselecting Show Legend in the Gear menu at the top right of the screen.
 The Legend is only available when viewing in Fluorescence mode.